 In the plots in Appendix C, the predictions at Lower Granite Dam are based on RealTime results, and the predictions at the downstream sites are CRiSP projections.
 Any error in the prediction at Lower Granite Dam is propagated to the downstream sites.
-This is a particular problem this year since the counts at Little Goose exceed those at Lower Granite for all stocks.
-The problems with the forecast are partially due to this inconsistency.
-Failure to detect, or report all PITtagged fish passing the detectors at Lower Granite Dam means that their continued downstream movement cannot be modeled accurately.
+Failure to detect, or report all PIT-tagged fish passing the detectors at Lower Granite Dam means that their continued downstream movement cannot be modeled accurately.
+Obviously, some fish escape detection at a site only to be observed downstream as is apparent from the low numbers at John Day and subsequent observations at Bonneville.
+This is likely also happening even if the numbers are maintaining or decreasing due to mortality, and thus the apparent arrival time distributions do not match the population's true distribution.